Introduction to Webhooks

 }

-Note that event objects are bundled into one or more Webhooks deliveries sent to your web service.
-The delivery payload contains additional fields and contextual information about the event.
+Note that payloads are bundled into one or more Webhooks deliveries sent to your web service.
+The delivery contains additional fields and contextual information about the events.
 For details regarding Webhooks deliveries, please refer to Using the Webhooks API.

 Setting Up Your Web Server